Inverness, Nairn, Badenoch and Strathspey (UK Parliament constituency)

-Inverness, Nairn, Badenoch and Strathspey is a constituency of the House of Commons of the UK Parliament.
-As with all seats since 1955 it elects one Member of Parliament (MP) by the first past the post system of election.
+Inverness, Nairn, Badenoch and Strathspey was a constituency of the House of Commons of the UK Parliament.
+As with all seats since 1950 it elected one Member of Parliament (MP) by the first past the post system of election.

-The seat covers a broad south-eastern portion of the Highland council area.
-It has four locations in its name, the most nationwide.
+The seat covered a broad south-eastern portion of the Highland council area.
+It had four locations in its name, the most nationwide.

+Further to the completion of the 2023 review of Westminster constituencies, the territory was subject to major boundary changes.
+Nairn, Badenoch and Strathspey was combined with the majority of the Moray constituency (to be renamed Moray West, Nairn and Strathspey).
+To compensate, parts of the disappearing seat of Ross, Skye and Lochaber was added to the Inverness area, including Fort William and the Isle of Skye.
+As a consequence of these changes, a new constituency was created, named Inverness, Skye and West Ross-shire, to be first contested at the 2024 general election.